Blog

 What Are Work Sample Tests in Hiring?

-• The supplemental information form.
-This serves as a “blind” first interview asking candidates to share job-relevant experience and illustrate their competency in key areas.
+- Supplemental information.
+This serves as a “blind” first interview, asking candidates to write about job-relevant experience and illustrate their competency in key areas.

-How you design a work sample will vary from position to position.
+The content of your work sample exercise will vary by career level and functional area.
 Find advice on developing an assessment for a senior-level executive here.
-General guidelines include:
+Here is a basic structure to follow:

 Better Quality Hires and More Diverse Teams